anthofflab/MimiPAGE2009.jl/docs/src/gettingstarted.md

 ## Using Mimi-PAGE

-To run the model, run the `main_model` file in the src folder.
+To run the model, run the `main_model.jl` file in the src folder.
 This runs the deterministic version of Mimi-PAGE with central parameter estimates.
-The `getpage` function retrieves the model object.
-The model `m` returns a list of components and each of their incoming parameters and outgoing variables.
-Results can be called by running `m[:ComponentName, :VariableName]` for the desired component and variable.
+The `getpage` function used in that file retrieves the initialized model.
+You can print the model `m`, which returns a list of components and each of their incoming parameters and outgoing variables.
+Results can be viewed by running `m[:ComponentName, :VariableName]` for the desired component and variable.

-To run the stochastic version of Mimi-PAGE, which uses parameter distributions, see the montecarlo.jl file in the src folder.
+To run the stochastic version of Mimi-PAGE, which uses parameter distributions, see the `montecarlo.jl` file in the src folder.
 The current Monte Carlo process outputs a selection of variables that are important for validation.
-For more information, see the Technical Guide.
+For more information, see the [Technical Guide](technicaluserguide.md).

 ## Troubleshooting

-To troubleshoot individual components, you can refer to the test directory, which has separate files that check each component.
+To troubleshoot individual components, you can refer to the `test` directory, which has separate files that check each component.

 For specific questions, you can send an email to [David Anthoff](http://www.david-anthoff.com/) (<anthoff@berkeley.edu>).